Arkansas Water Quality at a Glance

 Statewide Compliance and Testing

 - Overall Compliance: Arkansas maintains strong Safe Drinking Water Act compliance across its public water systems, with the large majority meeting federal monitoring and reporting requirements.
+Stay up to date with our Water Alert News page for any statewide advisories.

 Major Water Sources and Challenges